 Two types of geophysical surveys are proposed: (1) surface seismic refraction testing; and (2) electrical resistivity imaging/tomography.
 Each linear survey test would typically be performed over a 1- or 5-day period of 10- to 12-hour days, as daylight allows.
 Surveys are planned for both wet and dry weather conditions.
 No equipment would be left onsite overnight.
-Upon completion of the investigation, equipment would be removed and the sites would be returned to their original condition.
+Upon completion of the investigation, equipment would be returned to their original condition.